-Drawing upon events from his own life, Best Buy's vice chairman/CEO Brad Anderson extolled the virtues of digital technology and explained the evolution of Customer Centricity during a keynote speech that kicked off the first ever DigitalLife CE consumer show here earlier this month.
+New York — Drawing upon events from his own life, Best Buy’s vice chairman/CEO Brad Anderson extolled the virtues of digital technology and explained the evolution of Customer Centricity during a keynote speech that kicked off the first ever DigitalLife CE consumer show here yesterday.

 Anderson traced Best Buy’s role as “evangelists for the digital life” back to his early days as an audio salesman for founder Dick Schulze’s start-up, Sound of Music, when he felt driven to share his discovery of high-fidelity sound with others.